ropensci/roweb3/content/blog/2022-01-11-gather-on-ropensci-forum/index.md

 * You can subscribe to each category via the bell icon that's at the top right.
 Then in your email service you could create a filter to have all emails from the forum arrive in a folder that you'd open when you have time to engage.

 * You can add the RSS feed of each category to your feed reader.
-The exactly link to the RSS feed is the URL to the category plus `.rss` e.g. `https://discuss.ropensci.org/c/package-development/29.rss` (but if you copy-paste the URL `https://discuss.ropensci.org/c/package-development/29` in e.g. Feedly the actual feed will be found without your help).
+The link to the RSS feed is the URL to the category plus `.rss` e.g. `https://discuss.ropensci.org/c/package-development/29.rss` (but if you copy-paste the URL `https://discuss.ropensci.org/c/package-development/29` in e.g. Feedly the actual feed will be found without your help).

 * In our semi-open slack, there's a channel, `#discuss-ropensci` with all activity from the forum, but that's probably not optimal for casual forum use.